University of Wisconsin–Madison: Late 20th century to present

-Student activism
+UW–Madison's Howard Temin, a virologist, co-discovered the enzyme reverse transcriptase in 1969, and The Badger Herald was founded as a conservative student paper the same year.

 In the late 1960s and early 1970s, UW–Madison was shaken by a series of student protests, and by the use of force by authorities in response, comprehensively documented in the film The War at Home.
 The first major demonstrations protested the presence on campus of recruiters for the Dow Chemical Company, which supplied the napalm used in the Vietnam War.
 Authorities used force to quell the disturbance.
 The struggle was documented in the book, They Marched into Sunlight, as well as the PBS documentary Two Days in October.
 Among the students injured in the protest was former Madison mayor Paul Soglin.

 Another target of protest was the Army Mathematics Research Center (AMRC) in Sterling Hall, which was also home of the physics department.
 The student newspaper, The Daily Cardinal, published a series of investigative articles stating that AMRC was pursuing research directly pursuant to US Department of Defense requests, and supportive of military operations in Vietnam.
 AMRC became a magnet for demonstrations, in which protesters chanted "U.S. out of Vietnam!
 Smash Army Math!"
 On August 24, 1970, near 3:40 am, a bomb exploded next to Sterling Hall, aimed at destroying the Army Math Research Center.
 Despite the late hour, a post doctoral physics researcher, Robert Fassnacht, was in the lab and was killed in the explosion.
 The physics department was severely damaged, while the intended target, the AMRC, was scarcely affected.
 Karleton Armstrong, Dwight Armstrong, and David Fine were found responsible for the blast.
 Leo Burt was identified as a suspect, but was never apprehended or tried.

-Timeline of notable events

-Notable moments in the history of the University of Wisconsin–Madison include: